 How SAP Promises to Copy IP From Othe Vendors Constantly

 The following quote is a paraphrase of a comment made to roughly ten people in a meeting at one of my clients.
 It was meant to influence the customer from selecting what was, in my view, a far better application than what SAP was offering.

 “You can go with a best of breed solution, but you have to understand that SAP is constantly surveying the landscape and eventually puts anything that it sees into SAP, so eventually you get the same thing in SAP’s software anyway.”

 Now that is a lovable company!

 But as SAP does not have a functioning PLM, MDM, warehouse management system, and many others, while SAP does this, it is not true that SAP can pull this strategy off.

-Software companies, consulting companies, media entities all line up to SAP show their fealty, because at the end of the day all of these companies are about profit maximization.
-And it is incredibly difficult to find any of them that will stand up to a multinational bully, a company utterly without honor or any ethical center.
+Software companies, consulting companies, media entities all line up to SAP to show their fealty because, at the end of the day, all of these companies are about profit maximization.
+And it is challenging to find any of them that will stand up to a multinational bully, a company utterly without honor or any ethical center.